Chris Taylor Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

-- The Diamondbacks had the 23rd-ranked team ERA across all league pitching staffs (4.26).
+- The Diamondbacks' 4.26 team ERA ranked 23rd among all MLB pitching staffs.

-- In his last appearance on Thursday, Sept.
-22, the 33-year-old southpaw, started and went six innings against the Los Angeles Dodgers.
+- In his last appearance on Sunday, Oct.
+2, the 30-year-old righty started the game and went five innings against the San Francisco Giants.

 © 2023 Data Skrive.
 All rights reserved.